All shipped from JAPAN!日本からお届けします。

 The original Pocky combines a lightly baked pretzel with rich chocolate coating. (official info) Its satisfying snap and balanced flavor remain as popular today as in 1966.

-Flavor: Balanced chocolate & biscuit
+Flavor: chocolate with a mild biscuit aroma

 Pocky Gokuboso – Ultra-Thin Sticks with Bold Chocolate